-Child Protection Leadership Team Training
+Child Protection Leadership Team Training and Certification

 Ensuring that your school provides a safe environment for every child in your care may be the most important and challenging thing you do as a leader.
 This popular institute offers expert training and practical work sessions for international and independent school leadership teams* looking to create, implement and evaluate a comprehensive child protection plan that meets the new accreditation standards agreed upon by leading organizations such as the International Baccalaureate, CIS, NEASC, MSA and others (for a full list see below **).
 Most importantly, you will know that under your leadership, your team and school has taken important steps to educate and protect your students, staff and community from the very real threat of child predators.

 AAIE and NSU are pleased to present this unique opportunity to work with a globally renowned panel of child safety experts and facilitators who will provide the information, insights, support and practical resources needed for participants to create rigorous, individualized child protection plans tailored for their unique international /independent school setting.
 Time will be given to craft, analyze and work on your individual plans under the guidance of experts throughout the week.

 "Well worth the funds and time dedicated for learning about this all important topic.
 I left the conference feeling very confident in the first steps we will need to take in creating and implementing a child safety policy, etc." Peter Nonnenkamp - Executive Director / Inter American Academy, Ecuador